REMIX: Efficient Range Query for LSM-trees: Evaluation

+We further evaluate the write performance of RemixDB under workloads with varying spatial locality.
+We use three access patterns, namely sequential, Zipfian ($\alpha=0.99$), and Zipfian-Composite~\cite{evendb20}.
+The Zipfian-Composite distribution represents an agglomerate of attributes in real-world stores~\cite{linkbench13,apache11,fb-workload20}.
+With Zipfian-Composite, the prefix of a key (the first 12 bytes) is drawn from the Zipfian distribution, and the remainder of the key is drawn uniformly at random.
+For each access pattern, the experiment starts with a 256\,GB store constructed as in the random write experiment then performs 2 billion updates (with 128\,B values) to the store using the respective access pattern.
+We measure the throughput and the total I/O during the update phase.

+As Figure~\ref{fig:eval-write-skewed} shows, the sequential workload exhibits the highest throughput because each round of the compaction only affects a few consecutive partitions in the store.
+The write I/O mainly includes logging and creating new table files, which is about 2$\times$ of the user writes.
+The read I/O for rebuilding REMIXes is about the same as the existing data (256\,GB).
+Comparatively, with the two skewed workloads, the repeated overwrites in the MemTable lead to substantially reduced write I/O. However, the skewed workloads create scattered updates in the key space.
+This causes slower updates in the MemTable and more partitions being compacted.
+The Zipfian-Composite workload has weaker spatial locality than Zipfian, resulting in higher compaction I/O cost.

 \paragraph{The YCSB Benchmark} The Yahoo Cloud Serving Benchmark (YCSB)~\cite{ycsb2010} is commonly used for evaluating KV-store performance under realistic workloads.
-We use the stores constructed in the write experiments and run the YCSB workloads from A to F with four threads.
+We use the 256\,GB stores constructed in the random-write experiments and run the YCSB workloads from A to F with four threads.
 The details of the workloads are described in Table~\ref{tab:ycsb}.
-In workload E, a Scan operation performs a seek and retrieves the next 50 KV-pairs.

-As shown in Figure~\ref{fig:eval-ycsb}, RemixDB outperforms the other stores by more than $2\times$ except in workload D, where the read requests (95\%) query the most recent updates produced by the insertions (5\%).
-This access pattern exhibits strong access locality, and most of the requests are directly served from the MemTable(s) in every store.
+In workload E, a \textit{Scan} operation performs a seek and retrieves the next 50 KV-pairs.
+As shown in Figure~\ref{fig:eval-ycsb}, RemixDB outperforms the other stores except in workload D, where the read requests (95\%) query the most recent updates produced by the insertions (5\%).
+This access pattern exhibits strong locality, and most of the requests are directly served from the MemTable(s) in every store.
 Meanwhile, LevelDB's performance (1.1\,MOPS) is hindered by slow insertions caused by the single-threaded compaction.